 With over 6 years of experience in photographing Indian wedding ceremonies in different parts of the world and major cities across North America, we tried to summarize this experience and everything that goes into delivering to the needs of clients planning an Indian wedding ceremony.

-Whether it is a beach Gujarati ceremony in Florida (link), a regal Sikh wedding in Chicago or a destination Indian wedding in Mexico, we have years of experience in all these types of weddings.
+Whether it is a beach Gujarati ceremony in Florida (link), a regal Sikh wedding in New York or a destination Indian wedding in Mexico, we have years of experience in all these types of weddings.
 We believe to become an Indian wedding photographer in North America, one needs to understand the expectations of clients as well as Indian wedding customs and traditions inside out.

 Here are some things which we believe are important to become an Indian wedding photographer in North America.